Urgent care center: Use of urgent treatment centre

 About 230 walk-in centres were opened in England in the 2000s.
 51 closed between 2010 and 2014.
 95 more were closed between 2014 and 2017 according to 38 Degrees.
-The Yeovil centre, opened in 2009, closed in 2017.
-The Somerset clinical commissioning group said too many people were misusing the town centre facility because it was convenient for them.
+The Yeovil centre, opened in 2009, closed in 2017; the Somerset clinical commissioning group said too many people were misusing the town centre facility because it was convenient for them.
 It was replaced by an urgent care service at the hospital open from 10am to 6pm on Saturdays and Sundays.
-Walk-ins in North Ormesby and Eston were closed in 2017 and replaced by the South Tees Access Response service, run by ELM Alliance Ltd, an alliance of local GPs, which offered late night and weekend appointments at four GP surgeries.
+Walk-ins in North Ormesby and Eston were closed in 2017 and replaced by the South Tees Access Response service, run by ELM Alliance Ltd, an alliance of local general practitioners (GPs), which offered late night and weekend appointments at four GP surgeries.

-Some centres are run by hospital trusts.
-Royal Devon and Exeter NHS Foundation Trust took over Exeter's NHS walk-in centre from Northern Devon Healthcare NHS Trust in March 2018.
-It also runs Honiton Minor Injury Unit.
-The trust said they were more able to share skills and expertise and work as one team with the A&E department.

-The Care Quality Commission reported in June 2018 that about 10% of the urgent care services in England require improvement.
-They inspected 64 urgent care and walk-in centres.

 NHS England decided in 2019 that all areas of England should be served by a network of urgent treatment centres which must be GP-led, open at least 12 hours a day, every day, offer appointments that can be booked through NHS 111 or through a GP referral, and be equipped with basic diagnostic equipment.
 They are intended also to relieve the pressure on general practice.
 The many units with local names and differing levels of service are to be subsumed into them and some will close.
 The programme is led by the local sustainability and transformation partnerships.